matarabadanf/BARISTA/docs/Brewer.md

 ## Implemented Brewer functionality
+Currently supported calcuations are:
+- MECI search with TDDFT in ORCA.

 ### MECI calculations

 MECI calculations can be performed with BREWER using the following algorithms:
- - Penalty algorithm
+ - Penalty algorithm.
- - Updated branching plane (no NACME)
+ - Updated branching plane (no NACME).
- - Updated branching plane (Estimated NACME)
+ - Updated branching plane (Estimated NACME).

 The first is implemented as in []().
 The second is implemented as in ![]().